 Anyone who has ever attended a concert at Pappy & Harriet’s Pioneertown Palace, or scarfed down a plate of its celebrated macaroni and cheese, knows it is a special place.
-The venue’s remote location—nestled between the San Bernardino National Forest and Joshua Tree National Park, some 48 kilometers north of Palm Springs—is central to its appeal.
-So is the desert dive’s colourful history: Pappy & Harriet’s stands on the site of a movie set from the 1940s and is still surrounded by old facades used in Hollywood westerns.
+The venue’s remote location—nestled between the San Bernardino National Forest and Joshua Tree National Park, some 30 miles north of Palm Springs—is central to its appeal.
+So is the desert dive’s colorful history: Pappy & Harriet’s stands on the site of a movie set from the 1940s and is still surrounded by old facades used in Hollywood westerns.

 “We play a lot of venues these days where the stage is quite far from the crowd, but at Pappy & Harriet's the crowd was right there.” — Best Coast’s Bethany Cosentino

 Cosentino and her bandmate, Bobb Bruno, are best known for dreamy, psychedelic songs like “Boyfriend” and “The Only Place,” as well as their latest album, the acclaimed California Nights.
 The group performed at Pappy & Harriet’s in February 2015 and Cosentino’s memories of that particular California night remain vivid.